 Planning for Thesis

 While planning for thesis may sound exciting to some, it can feel daunting to others.
 This is totally normal.
-We have broken down the process for thesis planning into a flow chart and three steps.
-It will take a couple of weeks to complete all three steps, so the sooner you start on all of this, the better.
+We have broken down the process for thesis planning into a flow chart and three steps below.
+It may take a several weeks to complete all three steps.
+We recommend that students begin to plan for thesis in the fall of their junior year.

 In short, you will need a thesis project, you may need some funding, and you will need a thesis advisor.

 Consider the flow chart below.
-It is designed to have you think about the entire thesis planning process from start to finish and as you move through Steps 1-3.
+It is designed to have you think about the entire thesis planning process from start to finish and as you move through Steps 1-3 below.
 Enter the flow chart by deciding if you want a summer research experience or not.
 If you do, it may be possible to work with a Bates professor, or as a research intern at an another institution.
 In these cases, proposals and/or applications may have to be written by specific program deadlines.
 These deadlines may be in early January, but are usually sometime in February though March.
-Check all programs and do not delay in planning for thesis.
+Check all programs and do not delay in planning for thesis and getting feedback from the faculty on your ideas..

 After spending some time with the flow chart and the details within Steps 1-3 below, go ahead and get started.
-Reach out to the EACS faculty as soon as possible.
-Go through Steps 1-3 listed below, and be sure to complete STEP 3 (fill out the google form) no later than January 25, 2021.
+Reach out to the EACS faculty either by email, in person or over ZOOM.
+Go through Steps 1-3 listed below, and be sure to complete STEP 3 (fill out the google form) no later than January 10 of your junior year.

 To learn more about the department including an introduction to faculty and their research programs, please view the YouTube video.